Published on April 6th, 2017 | by Contributing Author0

-Have you ever wondered how to get your website to come up in search results?
+Have you ever wondered how to get your website to come up on the first page of search results?
 Of course you have.
 Every small business wants to be found online, but it isn’t always an easy task.

 What’s SEO?
 It’s a way to improve your website’s visibility, so it appears in search results.
-By making specific changes to your website you can organically increase traffic and please the Google Gods so your site is listed when people use certain keywords.
+By making specific changes to your website you can organically increase traffic and please the Google Gods, so your site is listed when people search using certain keywords.

 To help boost your rankings without calling in a webmaster, here are six free SEO tools for the time-strapped business owner:

 Google Trends is a go-to keyword tool.
 You can see how search queries change over time when people search for your keyword and compare different words or phrases to see which is best.

 Let’s say you run a hardware store and you want to ramp up sales of shovels this winter.
 When people search for a shovel online, do they search for winter shovel or snow shovel?
 Compare the two using Google Trends.
 Here’s what you’ll see:

 According to the chart, people search for snow shovel more frequently than winter shovel.
 The chart also shows you when people search for the term.
 In this case, it’s no surprise that the winter months are when this term is most popular.

 You can also take a look at a regional breakdown that shows you where the search terms are most popular.